 All Library online services remain available, including access to digital collections, online research assistance, IT help, and remote access to licensed software.
 We continue to provide "Domeside Pickup" service of materials from our collections and technology equipment to support student learning in the online environment.
 Members of the SDSU community can use the Love Library Patio to connect to the campus wireless network.
-As of Fri, October 23, wireless printing is available at the Aztec Student Union.
+Wireless printing is available at the Aztec Student Union.
 Short-term parking passes (30 minutes for $1) can be purchased at pay stations.
 We recommend parking at P12 Level 8 or P1 in the student parking.

 "Domeside Pickup" is an on-demand, contactless delivery of print books and other library materials to support the curricular and research needs of SDSU students, faculty, and staff.
 We retrieve materials on most weekdays, with pickup times available Monday through Thursday between noon - 2:00 pm, or by appointment.
 Currently, we are only scanning materials for course reserves and access to the physical collections is for approved library staff only.
 Access to CSU+ and Circuit borrowing/lending programs have both resumed.
 Interlibrary loan of print books will restart on Monday, January 11 (Note: In the meantime, articles and book chapters can continue to be requested).

 Electronic materials, including ebooks, journal articles, government documents, and streaming media, are available via OneSearch, the SDSU Government Publications Guide, and nearly 500 article databases.
 Our subject experts can be contacted via our 24/7 Librarian online chat and our Library FAQs are being updated regularly.
 Researchers needing specialized help with government information may contact a Regional FDLP library.

 Please stay tuned for the latest information, including consulting SDSU's home page with links to covid-19 information, the latest news updates, and FAQs.
-Thank you for your patience during this process.
+Thank you for your patience.

 - 24/7 Librarian help is available through our online chat service.
 We can answer questions about research and library services.
 You can also text 619-304-1820 and email firstname.lastname@example.org, and read our Library FAQs.